 So, there are codes that tell you what you can ask for to be fixed.
 We generally just stay inside those codes.

 And above all, understand that not all people are perfect.
+Some are also more error prone.
 Build that into the equation as well.